 To add text to a picture in PicMonkey:

-- Hover over Edit on the PicMonkey homepage and choose your photo’s location from the storage options that display in the gray bar.
+- Click Create new on the PicMonkey homepage and choose your photo’s location from the storage options that appear.

-- Scroll through our hundreds of fonts and pick one that you like.
+- Scroll through hundreds of our fonts and select the one that you like.

 - Type your words and drag your text box where you want it.